marcosh/elm-table-football/README.md

 - cqrs -> a single model is not appropriate to answer all our needs

 - create a type also for the error messages

+## TODO

+- avoid adding a player to multiple teams